esadakman/javascript-weather-app/README.md

-# Weather_Condition_App
+# Weather App
 ## Description
 - Project aims to display current weather data of searched city around the world with fetching Weather Api data.
 - In this project, a simple Weather-App was made using the Weather Api data and axios library.
 User can can select the language (English or Turkish) and display current weather data of searched city around the world.

-## Learning Outcomes
+### Learning Outcomes

 At the end of the this project, students will be able to;